 Google came so close to nailing its Android hardware vision with the Pixel 3 XL, but that incredibly deep notch and no-longer-world-beating camera held it back from true must-have status.

-Wondering whether you should hold out 'til later this year?
-Here's what we've heard so far about the Google Pixel 4.
+Wondering whether you should hold out ’til later this year?
+Here’s what we know and have heard so far about the Google Pixel 4.

 When will the Google Pixel 4 be out?

 We will see the Pixel 4 in October!
 Well, officially: we’ve already seen plenty of the Pixel 4 and Pixel 4 XL via leaks.

 Google has announced a hardware event for 15 October in New York City, and we’re expecting to see both Pixel 4 models alongside a new Pixelbook and potential other devices, such as additional Google Home speakers.
 We’ll mostly likely see the Pixels roll out before the end of October, in that case.

 This purported Pixel 4 XL leaked photo and the one below come from The Verge, which received a stack of such photos.
 It sure looks like all of the other leaks we’ve seen of late, so we’re inclined to believe that it’s legit.